 She does mind, though, that everyone else thinks her sexual intimacy with Benjamin must also be romantic.

 “I know.
 Rainbow roses, colour-changing ribbon.
 I’ll get it done, Lis.”

-Lis looks for a moment as though he’s about to speak, but then he jerks a nod.
+Lis looks for a moment as though he’s about to protest, but then he jerks a nod.
 “See you around—”

-The bell rings again as her door opens, letting in another gush of warm, grass-scented air: one of the new Miller girls, the eldest one.
+The bell rings again as her door opens, letting in another gush of warm, grass-scented air and one of the new Miller girls, the eldest.
 Abelia.
-She wears her blonde hair coiled around her head in the city fashion and floral-sprigged skirts a little too long for ease of walking, although Mara acknowledges that there’s something winsome in the way she holds up said skirts, accidentally offering a flash of leg above her leather slippers.
+She wears her blonde hair coiled around her head in the city fashion and floral-sprigged skirts too long for ease of walking.
+Despite the impracticality, there’s something winsome in the way she holds up said skirts, accidentally offering a flash of leg above her leather slippers.

 Only a week longer, Mara thinks, and then the world can return to its regularly-scheduled degree of romantic omnipresence.

 She liked, though, the feeling of kinship through shared antipathy.

 “Mistress Hill.”
 Abelia Miller bobs an unnecessary curtesy, flashing a wry smile.
 “May I see your selection of love spells?
 There’s a cute boy in school and—”